Head of London Centre for Energy Engineering

 School/Division:Engineering / Electrical and Electronic Engineering

-Prof. Hari Upadhyaya joined London South Bank University in 2018 as Head of the Advanced Materials Centre at the school of Engineering.
+Prof. Hari Upadhyaya joined London South Bank University in 2018 as Head of London Centre for Energy Engineering at the school of Engineering.
 Prior to a Chair in Solar Energy position in 2014 at Brunel University, he was Deputy Director of the Institute of Mechanical Process and Energy Engineering and Head of Energy Engineering Division at Heriot-Watt University (2011-14).
 Prof. Upadhyaya was instrumental in establishing the world class PV laboratory at CREST, Loughborough University (2005-2011), where he led the Thin Film and Excitonic Solar Cell group.

 With a first in BSc (Hons) and MSc in Physics (Electronics major) and a PhD from BHU, Varanasi (India), he is an expert in thin-film deposition using vacuum and non-vacuum based techniques towards photovoltaic device processing research and characterization; and pioneered the research in semiconducting junction memory devices (MEMRISTER) during doctoral and post-doctoral program before starting his academic career as Lecturer/ Sr. Lecturer from 1996 -2003 at NERIST, Itanagar, India.
 His research experience spans over 30 years in Renewable Energy involving activities on Transparent Conducting Oxides (TCOs), Dye-sensitized Solar Cell (DSC), Perovskite solar cells, CdTe and CIGS thin film solar cell technologies.
 Besides, he had also carried out DST (India) sponsored projects on Na- rechargeable batteries and supercapacitors using conducting polymers.
 His recent activities on Laser Lights and Diesel Particle Filter (US patent pending) links his efforts directly in C-emission reduction in the transport sector, with an established relationship with Tata motors.